Ashley Brace

-Ashley Brace (born 9 March 1991) is a Welsh former professional boxer who held the European female super-flyweight title.
-As an amateur she won a bronze medal in the 57kg category at the 2008 European Youth Boxing Championships.
-Brace has also competed in bare-knuckle boxing.
+Ashley Brace (born 9 March 1991) is a Welsh bare-knuckle boxer and former professional boxer.
+During her professional boxing career she held the European female super-flyweight title, while as an amateur she won a bronze medal in the 57 kg category at the 2008 European Youth Boxing Championships.

 Amateur career

 Brace started kickboxing at the age of eight after being bullied at school and initially tried boxing to improve her hand speed.
-Having switched sports, she won a bronze medal, representing Wales, in the 57kg category at the 2008 European Youth Boxing Championships in Yambol, Bulgaria.
+Having switched sports, she won a bronze medal, representing Wales, in the 57 kg category at the 2008 European Youth Boxing Championships in Yambol, Bulgaria.

-Brace defeated Lynsey Holdaway by split decision to win the 51kg division at the 2014 Welsh Elite Boxing Championship.
+Brace defeated Lynsey Holdaway by split decision to win the 51 kg division at the 2014 Welsh Elite Boxing Championship.
 She was subsequently selected for Wales team to compete at the 2014 Commonwealth Games in Glasgow, Scotland.
 However, Brace was dropped from the squad when the International Boxing Association ruled her ineligible as she had previously taken part in professional kickboxing, a claim she denied.